Logos/Branding

 UNC Brand Transition – Guidance for School of Medicine Editors & Communicators

-TL;DR: We are rolling out new brand elements in phases.
-Some updates have been applied globally to School of Medicine WordPress sites, and more are pending.
-Web Editors/Authors should continue to focus on web accessibility improvements (April 26, 2026 deadline), content cleanup, and removing legacy “Old Well” logos.
+TL;DR: We have completed rolling out the new, planned brand elements.
+These updates have been applied globally to the School of Medicine WordPress sites.
+Web Editors/Authors should continue to focus on web accessibility improvements (April 26, 2026 deadline), content cleanup, and removing legacy “Old Well” logos where used.

-As many of you are aware, the University of North Carolina is rolling out a new institutional brand identity – “First.
+As many of you are aware, the University of North Carolina has rolled out a new institutional brand identity – “First.
 And For All.”
-This transition will include updates to core website brand assets such as logos, color palettes, typography, and other usage standards.
-As this work progresses, we anticipate continued communication from the University related to brand compliance requirements.
+This transition included updates to core website brand assets such as logos, color palettes, typography, and other usage standards.

-Currently (as of 2/12/2026), we are still finalizing the official School of Medicine-specific standards and implementation timelines.
-Some elements have been deployed, while others remain in progress.
-We are asking all web editors, designers, and communicators to continue reviewing the official brand transition pages (University Website Branding) (School of Medicine Brand Resources) as well as this page, and to follow the recommended steps to maintain compliance with the evolving guidance.
+Currently (as of 3/16/2026), School of Medicine-specific web standards have been established with all planned elements implemented across the network.
+We are asking all web editors, designers, and communicators to review the official branding pages (University Website Branding) (School of Medicine Brand Resources) and to follow the recommended steps to maintain compliance.

 What Has Been Implemented So Far

-The following global updates have already been applied to School of Medicine WordPress websites:
+The following global updates have been applied to School of Medicine WordPress websites:

-• The global School of Medicine WordPress footer logo has been updated to the new interlocking NC logo
+- The global School of Medicine WordPress header has been updated to use the UNC Utility Bar, which includes the interlocking NC logo and the “University of North Carolina” name.

-• Global header fonts and font sizes have been updated (pending further updates to the official Utility Bar)
+- Header fonts and font sizes have been updated

 What You Should Do Now